At Shanghai vigil, bold shout for change preceded crackdown

 The vigil on the evening of Saturday, Nov.
 26, took place in Shanghai’s French Concession, a trendy district filled with boutique Art Deco cafes, vintage shops and historic Tudor mansions.
 Among the first there were local artists and musicians, according to two friends of early participants.

 One bustling boulevard is named after Urumqi — the city in the far-northwestern Xinjiang region where the Nov.
 24 fire killed at least 10.
-Many blamed the disaster on COVID-19 restrictions that impeded fire fighting efforts and may have prevented victims from fleeing, although the government denies that.
+Many criticized government COVID-19 restrictions for preventing victims from fleeing, a charge the authorities denied.

 Anger soon flared on Chinese social media.
-People in Urumqi protested being locked in their apartments for over 100 days, and millions of online posts blamed virus control barricades for delaying rescuers, a charge the government denies.
+Millions of online posts blamed virus control barricades for delaying rescuers, and Urumqi residents hit the streets to protest their months-long lockdown.

 Resistance to the policy had been building for weeks.
 In central Henan province, workers walked out of an iPhone factory when told they’d be locked in as part of virus controls.
 In cosmopolitan Guangzhou, residents brawled with police enforcing lockdowns.